hfuss/e2e-encryption-openshift/ARTICLE.md

     insecureEdgeTerminationPolicy: Redirect
 ```

-so now our `Route` as a whole looks like:
+Now our `Route` as a whole looks like:

 ```
 ---